In mid-2020, New Relic released a newer user model, referred to as the New Relic One user model. Here are the users on this user model:

 Most standard roles have capabilities that are unique and that can't be replicated with a custom role.
-For example, to assign billing management capabilities to a user, you'd need to assign them the Billing user role.
-You wouldn't be able to assign billing management capability using a custom role.
+For example, to assign billing management capabilities to a user, you'd need to assign them the Billing user role; you wouldn't be able to assign billing management capability with a custom role.
 The only standard roles that can be replicated with custom roles are Read only, Standard user, and All product admin (this role is the equivalent of choosing all available capabilities).

 Standard roles include:

 |Read only||Account||Provides read-only access to the New Relic platform (except for synthetic monitor secure credentials).|

 |Standard user||Account||Provides standard access to the platform, including the ability to configure most monitoring tools, but does not include the ability to configure more sensitive settings, including account-level configuration and synthetic monitor secure credentials.|